JohnLCaron/egk-ec/docs/CommandLineInterface.md

     --configDir, -config -> Directory containing election configuration (always required) { String }
     --nballots, -nballots -> Number of test ballots to generate (always required) { Int }
     --plaintextBallotDir, -pballotDir -> Write plaintext ballots to this directory (always required) { String }
+    --deviceNames, -device -> voting device name(s), comma delimited (always required) { String }
     --encryptBallotDir, -eballotDir -> Write encrypted ballots to this directory (always required) { String }
-    --device, -device -> voting device name (always required) { String }
-    --help, -h -> Usage info
+    --addDeviceNameToDir, -deviceDir -> Add device name to encrypted ballots directory (always required) --help, -h -> Usage info
 ````
-This is an example program that calls RunEncryptBallot to encrypt one ballot at a time, by generating fake, test ballots.
+This is an example program that calls RunEncryptBallot to encrypt one ballot at a time, by generating fake ballots.

+You can generate multiple chains by having multiple device names.
+In that case we recooment using --addDeviceNameToDir
+so that the file layout is standard.

-If the config file has chainConfirmationCodes = true, then RunExampleEncryption will do ballot chaining by sending the
+Chaining is controlled by the config file flag chainConfirmationCodes = true.
+If true, then RunExampleEncryption will
-previous ballot's confirmation code, and closing the chain when done.
+close the chain when done.

 Example: